KyleighBrown678/Polygons-and-Inheritance/README.md

 ## Instructions
 - You will write a program that creates a base class Polygon with the following details
    - class Polygon

-      -Parameterized constructor which takes num_of_sides as a parameter
+      - Parameterized constructor which takes num_of_sides as a parameter

-      -attributes:
+      - attributes:
-         -n(integer) refers to the number of sides for the polygon -sides(list) containing the lengths of each side of the polygon object
+         - n(integer) refers to the number of sides for the polygon
+         - sides(list) containing the lengths of each side of the polygon object

-      -methods:
-         -findPerimeter
+      - methods:
+         - findPerimeter
-            -takes as input the sides of the polygon and outputs the polygon's perimeter -dispSide
+            - takes as input the sides of the polygon and outputs the polygon's perimeter
+        - dispSide
-            -displays the length for each side
+            - displays the length for each side

    - 3 subclasses
       - appropriate methods for finding the area and perimeter
       - str method: prints properties of the polygon subclass